Evanston, IL | June 6 – 10, 2022

 Over the past decade, there has been an explosion of interest in biology among social scientists.
 Despite the promise this new research holds, there are significant obstacles to its implementation.
 Among the most pressing is the shortage of scholars who are adequately trained to undertake it.
 To address this gap, The Russell Sage Foundation is sponsoring a summer workshop on Integrating Biology Into The Social Sciences.

-The workshop will consist of a week-long series of didactic lectures, small-group breakout sessions, and hands-on laboratory exercises.
-Attendees will (1) develop an understanding of the conceptual basis for integrating the social and biological sciences, (2) become acquainted with the basic units of biology – genes, cells, and organs – and how they function, (3) learn basic physiology of the nervous, autonomic, endocrine, cardiometabolic, and immune systems, and (4) gain familiarity with methods used to measure and analyze human biological processes, and critically evaluate their strengths and weaknesses, and (5) wrestle with the social, ethical, and political implications of conducting work in this area.
+It will consist of a week-long series of didactic lectures, small-group breakout sessions, and hands-on laboratory exercises.
+Attendees will (1) develop an understanding of the conceptual basis for integrating the social and biological sciences, (2) become acquainted with the basic units of biology – genes, cells, and organs – and how they function, (3) learn the basic physiology of key organ systems, (4) gain familiarity with methods used to measure human biological processes, and evaluate their strengths and weaknesses, and (5) wrestle with the social, ethical, and political implications of conducting work in this area.
 The target audience is post-doctoral fellows and junior faculty members in the social sciences, although we are open to applications from advanced graduate students.

 The target audience is post-doctoral fellows and untenured faculty within 10 years of the Ph.D., although we are open to applications from advanced doctoral students.
 There are no restrictions based on citizenship, country of study, or country of employment.

 Priority will be given to candidates whose applications demonstrate (1) research excellence that is appropriate to their career stage, (2) a serious commitment to launching a biosocial research program, which (3) dovetails with RSF research priorities in Social Inequality, Behavioral Economics, Future of Work, and Race, Ethnicity, and Immigration.